CMMC 2.0 vs. NIST 800-171: Important Differences

 2. Categories

-Categories are specific tasks you must carry out for each of the five functions.
+Categories are specific tasks you must carry out for each of the six functions.
 For example, to protect your infrastructure from data breaches, you need to implement access control policies and install antivirus software.

 3. Subcategories